 Medicaid expansion will be of particular importance to Health Forward this year – both in Kansas and Missouri.
 We have taken a leadership role in encouraging both states to expand their Medicaid programs under the Affordable Care Act, which would bring approximately $325 million into our service area each year in support of health access for our residents.

-Additionally, Health Forward is one of the founding members of Sanidad para Missouri, which has formed with the goal of expanding Medicaid via initiative petition in November 2020.
+Additionally, Health Forward is one of the founding members of Healthcare for Missouri, which has formed with the goal of expanding Medicaid via initiative petition in November 2020.
 Signature collection is halfway there, and Health Forward is joined by a committed group of partners who are working hard to ensure a successful outcome.